 Here is what each option means:

 Minimal caching (only for a few minutes) - The Sucuri Firewall will cache your entire site and refresh page cache every 5 minutes.
-This is the best option when you need to make constant changes to your site.
+This is the best option when you need to make constant updates to your site.

 Site caching (using your site headers) - The Sucuri Firewall will not cache page content for logged in users.
 This is the best option if you run a custom CMS, a forum like vBulletin or an eCommerce store.
 Cache-control headers sent by your web server will be respected.

 Disabled (use with caution) - The Sucuri Firewall will only cache static files such as images, .css, .js, .pdf, .txt, .mp3 and a few more extensions, but note that it can slow down your site.
+Cache-control headers sent by your web server will also be respected.